aiidateam/aiida-core/docs/source/reference/command_line.rst

-      delete        Delete a group and (optionally) the nodes it contains. description   Change the description of a group. list          Show a list of existing groups. path          Inspect groups of nodes, with delimited label paths. relabel       Change the label of a group. remove-nodes  Remove nodes from a group.
+      delete        Delete a group and (optionally) the nodes it contains. description   Change the description of a group. list          Show a list of existing groups. move-nodes    Move nodes from one group to another. path          Inspect groups of nodes, with delimited label paths. relabel       Change the label of a group. remove-nodes  Remove nodes from a group.